kitchen/k1chn.com/content/posts/winlink-th-d74a-now-with-more-bluetooth/index.md

 What does any of that even mean?

 So, my understanding of it is that `rfcomm` is what actually goes about creating the `/dev/rfcommN` devices that you can then connect to as serial port devices.
 The `0` in the above command is which one you'd like to configure.
 As far as I can tell, this is arbitrary, just needs to not already be in use by another `rfcomm`.
 The `24:71:89:A2:4A:68` is, of course, the mac address of the radio.
 And the `2` is the channel.
 I'm still pretty foggy on what the channel is, but I know that, [at least on my radio, it needs to be 2](https://lieselotte-sky.tumblr.com/post/164194743525/kenwood-th-d74-and-linux-w-bluetooth-packet).
 1 "works", but it doesn't actually work.
 2, however, works.
 YMMV.
-And I'd love to know more about how to even discover what this should be.
+And I'd love to know more about how to even discover what this should be. **UPDATE:** [I know why now!](#update-channel-2)

 This command, if it works will stay running in the foreground: